reimerb13/Baseball-Analytics-Practicum/README.md

 Before outliers were removed, the Fielding3_Corner dataset contained 27,405 observations.
 The Fielding3_Corner data was renamed Corner.
 After outliers were removed, the Fielding3_Corner dataset contained 24,302 observations.
 This new dataset was named 'x' and then renamed Corner2.

 Before outliers were removed, the Fielding3_Middle dataset contained 23,966 observations.
+The Fielding3_Middle data was renamed Middle.
 After outliers were removed, the Fielding3_Corner dataset contained 24,302 observations.
 This new dataset was named 'y' and then renamed M.

 Before outliers were removed, the Fielding3_OFC dataset contained 38,331 observations.
 After outliers were removed, the Fielding3_Corner dataset contained 35,527 observations.
 This new dataset was named 'z' and renamed OFC2.

-# Machine Learning Models
+# Support Vector Machines

-Machine learning models were created for Corner, Corner2, Fielding3_Middle, M, OFC, and OFC2.
+Machine learning models were created for Corner, Corner2, Middle, M, OFC, and OFC2.
 The variables used to create the models were stint, POS, G, GS, InnOuts, PO, A, E, and DP.
 There were three types of models created looking at each data: linear, radial, and polynomial.
 The data was sampled into a 70:30 ratio for training and testing datasets.
 The Kappa value, accuracy rate, and error rate were calculated for each model based on each dataset.

-Corner Machine Learning Model Results
+Corner SVM Model Results

 |SVM Type|Correct 1B Predictions|Correct 3B Predictions|Kappa Value|Accuracy Rate|Error Rate|
 |:-------|---------------------:|---------------------:|----------:|------------:|----------:|